ryanco/x12-parser/docs/source/api/org/pb/x12/Loop.rst

 .. java:method:: public Loop setChild(int index, String name)
    :outertype: Loop

-   Creates a new \ :java:ref:`org.pb.x12.Loop`\  and replaces the child loop at the specified position.
+   Creates a new \ :java:ref:`Loop`\  and replaces the child loop at the specified position.
 The returned instance can be used to add segments to the child loop.

    :param name: name of the loop
    :param index: position at which to add the loop.